apache/streampipes/README.md

 * Send an email, tell us about your interests and which parts of StreamPipes you'd like to contribute (e.g., core or UI)!
 * Ask for a mentor who helps you to understand the code base and guides you through the first setup steps
 * Find an issue on [GitHub](https://github.com/apache/streampipes/issues) which is tagged with a _good first issue_ tag
-* Have a look at our developer wiki at [https://cwiki.apache.org/confluence/display/STREAMPIPES](https://cwiki.apache.org/confluence/display/STREAMPIPES) to learn more about StreamPipes development.
+* Have a look at our developer [wiki](https://cwiki.apache.org/confluence/display/STREAMPIPES) to learn more about StreamPipes development.

 Have fun!